dffischer/pkgrepotools/aurbranch.md

     Choosing an alternate string to tell apart the real file path from the name it is added to the distribution branch allows specifying file names that contain a colon.

     This option is not restricted to a single character, whole strings are also valid separators.
 If you intend to include weird symbols here, be aware that they are used for prefix and suffix removal using bash parameter expansion and make yourself familiar with the according section in the bash(1) manual page.

+  - `-b` _branch_:
+    Specify the branch to commit to.

+    By default, this branch is named by the pkgbase variable as denoted by the PKGBUILD, whose name is potentially changed by the `-p` option, prefixed with "aur/".

 All other arguments are treated as further files to include when composing the branch.